Credit Card Icon

 At Northwest Eye, we understand that individuals with astigmatism may also benefit from our Single Distance Astigmatism Package.
 This includes advanced diagnostic technology and post-operative enhancements, offering a comprehensive solution for both nearsightedness and hyperopia.
 Plus, we offer financing options through CareCredit, which provides 0% interest financing for up to 24 months and flexible payment plans, making these vision correction solutions more accessible.

-Every treatment option has its pros and cons, and your choice will often depend on personal factors like age, lifestyle, and the severity of your nearsightedness, which raises the question: can myopia be cured?
+Every treatment option has its pros and cons, and your choice will often depend on personal factors like age, lifestyle, and the severity of your nearsightedness, which raises the question: what are the best treatment options?
 Remember, we are here to help you through this process, ensuring you find the best solution for your needs.

 The center shows the main topic of myopia treatments, and each branch represents a different method.
 Follow the branches to learn about the benefits of each treatment option.